 - Pecans – gives it a nice crunch and texture…and goes with out autumn theme.

 - BRIANNAS Apple Cider Vinaigrette – my go-to salad dressing!
 High quality and delicious flavors.

-If you want to throw this together quickly, bring all raw ingredients into a large bowl, add the roasted butternut squash, drizzle with dressing and enjoy!
+If you want to throw your Fall Harvest Salad together quickly, bring all raw ingredients into a large bowl, add the roasted butternut squash, drizzle with dressing and enjoy!
 No shame in wanting to make this quick and simple.

 - Start by laying down the kale and mixed greens at the bottom of salad bowl or plate.
 I toss the two greens together in a separate bowl before bringing it to the salad bowl so it’s already mixed together.